antrapatel/antrapatel/README.md

 - ⚡ Fun fact: ...
 -->

-Hello there!
+### Hello there! 👋

-I'm Antra (she/her) and I'm a 2nd year Computer Science major at the University of British Columbia.
+I'm Antra (she/her) and I'm a 2nd year Computer Science major at the University of British Columbia!